Dmitri-Sintsov/django-jinja-knockout/README.rst

 Better support for grids that use RAW queries with ``LEFT JOIN``, which may have multiple rows with the same ``pkVal``
 === ``null``.

-Improvenemtns in Selenium automation testing: better handling of automation commands, more of commands implemented, much larger test coverage.
+Improvements in Selenium automation testing: better handling of automation commands, more of commands implemented, much larger test coverage.

 * Numerous bugfixes, including related field queries support in ``FilteredRawQuerySet``.